guardian/prosemirror-elements/README.md

-# @guardian/prosemirror-embeds
+# @guardian/prosemirror-elements

-This Prosemirror plugin adds the ability to add embed nodes to a document.
+This Prosemirror plugin adds the ability to add element nodes to a document.

 ## Setup